What are ‘Exercises’?

 This is not a quick fix.
 Most of us have been running too fast for too long, so don’t be surprised if it takes a while to see significant change.
 And don’t be surprised if your initial response to Scripture or the Monthly Exercises (the disciplines) is that they seem a little dry.
 That dryness can be the result of previous bad experiences, perhaps in an atmosphere of legalism or obligation.
 With that in mind, we’ll find some (attempted!) creativity and freedom in the readings and practices.
 Retraining our appetites can take time.
 The scuba diver knows the ocean in a way that the jet-skier will never appreciate.

 Simply knowing what the exercises are won’t get you anywhere: the whole point is that they need to be practiced.
 They are behaviours to repeat, bringing a benefit through their repetition.
 For example, prayer is one of the ‘spiritual disciples’ that gets better the more we do it.
-As part of the Community strand of this Growing Disciples program you will be encouraged to share your progress in these exercises with some trusted friends.
+You might like to share your progress in these exercises with some trusted friends.